2024-09-25

 3 -5.83 144.
 5388 10 12 Mount Hagen Kagamuga Airport

-The goal is to understand how the variable(s) (e.g., altitude
+The goal is to understand how the variable(s) (e.g., altitude) vary across different spatial locations

 Typically, the latitude and longitude are represented with dots, and the variable(s) are represented with size and/or colors